adityadeole24/Programming-Framework-Assessment/README.md

 ```

-- all of the experiences to be displayed in descending order instead of just the most recent one (still keep displaying only most recent education)
+ii) all of the experiences to be displayed in descending order instead of just the most recent one (still keep displaying only most recent education)

 The psuedocode is updated as below.
 - A new rendering option called "descending" is added.